Riquelme3m/Man_Machine_Interface_Nuclear_Centre-CDTN/README.md

 ## Objectives
 - Instrument and monitor a thermal fatigue testing machine to study the behavior of test specimens.
-- Develop equipment to simulate and monitor crack growth resulting from simultaneous thermal and mechanical loading.
+- Develop a Man Machine Interface to simulate and monitor crack growth resulting from simultaneous thermal and mechanical loading.
 - Train the research group in the study and analysis of thermal fatigue phenomena.

 ## Methodology
 ### Materials and Methods